Dromicosuchus: Description of the specimen, UNC 15574

 The skeleton of the type and only known individual of Dromicosuchus is similarly proportioned to that of Hesperosuchus agilis, and the animal is estimated as 1.2 to 1.3 m long.
 The age of the animal is not completely clear, because some bones that are ordinarily expected to be fused in adults are fused, but others may not be.
 The fusion of two shoulder bones suggests that it was mature.
 The skull was lightly built and triangular, and about 150 mm long from the snout to the forward-most part of the occipital margin.
 The eye sockets were circular and about 30 mm in diameter.
 There were five teeth per premaxilla (the paired bones that made up the snout), twenty per maxilla (the paired bones that made up the cheeks), and an unknown number in the lower jaw.
 The teeth differed slightly from the tip of the snout to the cheeks, having more flattened cross-sections and stronger curves in the cheek.
 The third or fourth tooth of the lower jaw was notably enlarged, fitting into a notch in the upper jaw between the premaxilla and maxilla.

 There were at least 23 vertebrae from the skull to the hips.
 Nine or ten may have been neck vertebrae, the rest forming the back.
 The hip had two vertebrae anchoring it.
 Two rows of scutes ran along the middle of the back, as in other basal crocodylomorphs.
 The limbs are more complete on the left side; the left upper arm was 89 mm long, and left ulna was 102 mm long, so the forearm was noticeably longer than the upper arm.
 The hand was small.
 For the left hindlimb, the thigh bone was 144 mm long and the shin was 130 mm long.

 Classification

 Sues and his colleagues performed a phylogenetic analysis and found that their new genus (identified as Dromaeosuchus in the diagrams) grouped as a sphenosuchian, possibly closest to Hesperosuchus and Kayentasuchus.
 Sphenosuchia is a poorly understood and controversial clade of early crocodile relatives, known from the Late Triassic and Jurassic, and it may be paraphyletic, not a natural group.
 Sues and colleagues found a clade of sphenosuchians in their analysis, but it was weakly supported.

+Cladogram from Bodenham et al. 2026: